 Reading through the position description (PD) will give you an understanding of the skills, attributes, knowledge and key selection criteria required for the position.
 It’s important to go through each section of the PD, write down how your skills and experience match what’s required, and note examples you have to demonstrate each of these.
 This will enable you to draw upon your most relevant personal experiences when responding to the interviewer’s prompts

 To help gain the most out of the answers you provide, SEEK have gathered the top 10 most asked interview questions and how best to answer them.

 Research the company

-During any job interview, the interview may ask the question, “What do you know about us?” and is often used to gauge how much research you have conducted and how well you have conducted it.
-By doing your research of the company and the role, you show that you’re passionate about the work and organisation.
+Demonstrate your interest in the company by conducting prior research.
+During any job interview, the interviewer may ask the question, ‘What do you know about us?’ and is often used to gauge how much research you have conducted and how well you have conducted it.
+Having knowledge of the organisation’s history and culture will form easy talking points.

 Better early than late

 Punctuality is important and there is nothing more stressful then running late for an interview so plan your route and allow extra time.
 Arriving five to 10 minutes early shows you are organised and allows time to visit the restroom or calm your nerves.